Leadership & Team Building

 Staff members symbolize their commitment to their staff by having a wedding ceremony during which all staff members express their devotion to the media for the year ahead.

-Students will research other media staffs around the country to see how they make time to have fun and bond in their programs.
+Students will research other media staffs around the country to see how they structure their editorial boards, create an agenda for editorial board meetings and conduct their meetings.

 View Other Categories